How to connect an external monitor to my laptop

 How do I disable the auto-switch or specify an external display?

-Although not available with all computers, some computers allow you to enable and disable the external display auto-switch feature or specify what display you want as the default, through the CMOS setup.
+Although not available with all computers, some computers have an external display auto-switch feature or will ask what display you want as the default in CMOS setup.

 How do I change the resolution on a monitor connected to a laptop?

 Unless the monitor is detected or setup in the operating system, it may not work properly or only display at the default resolution.
 If you want to change the external display's resolution, make sure the monitor is detected by the operating system.

 Microsoft Windows users can verify the monitor is detected by looking in the Windows Device Manager and making sure a monitor is listed.